coreinfrastructure/best-practices-badge/doc/security.md

 Encryption (TDE) is not a capability of PostgreSQL.
 Whole-database encryption can be done with other tricks but it is extremely expensive on Heroku.
+Therefore, we encrypt data that is more sensitive, instead of encrypting everything.

-We encrypt emails using the Rails-specific approach outlined in ["Securing User Emails in Rails" by Andrew Kane (May 14, 2018)](https://shorts.dokkuapp.com/securing-user-emails-in-rails/).
+We encrypt email addresses using the Rails-specific approach outlined in ["Securing User Emails in Rails" by Andrew Kane (May 14, 2018)](https://shorts.dokkuapp.com/securing-user-emails-in-rails/).
 We use the gem 'attr_encrypted' to encrypt email addresses, and gem 'blind_index' to index encrypted email addresses.